If “What matters to you?” is the question that lives at the heart of the Scott Center, “What are you doing about it?” acts as our heartbeat.

 Each of us, whether we are 4 or 94, has the potential to reach beyond ourselves and make a difference in the world.
-This belief guided the creation of the Scott Center for Social Entrepreneurship at Hillbrook School in partnership with the Scott Foundation three years ago.
+This belief guided the creation of the Scott Center for Social Entrepreneurship at Hillbrook School in partnership with the Scott Foundation two years ago.
 Emerson’s quote is both a reminder and a call to action: while all of us possess this transformative potential, we must ask ourselves repeatedly, “what matters to me and what am I doing about it?”
 These are the questions that ground social entrepreneurship education at Hillbrook and beyond.
 It takes a certain kind of boldness to commit to social entrepreneurship education.
 By helping our students achieve their dreams, we unleash the full force of the world’s most powerful resource: imaginative capital.

 At The Scott Center, our vision is to inspire all learners to see the world as it is, imagine what it might be, and partner with their communities to realize long term impact for people and planet.
 We remain the leading education voice in teaching social entrepreneurship in JK-8th grade and took the last two years to thoughtfully define the pillars that make this learning unique, ethical and impactful.
 Six pillars ground social entrepreneurship education at the Scott Center for Social Entrepreneurship: DESIGN, STORY, SYSTEMS, CIVICS, FINANCE, and AGENCY.

 In this impact report, you will see the pillars come to life and meet some of the social entrepreneurs who came to campus.
 This impressive group represents a diverse range of lived experiences, entrepreneurial endeavors and is representative of our on-going commitment to DEI and environmental sustainability work.
 Our most impactful work is done in partnership with innovative thinkers, entrepreneurs, and social impact leaders locally and globally.